large-scale-gxe-methods/GEM/README.md

 	minimum: Output the summary statistics for only the GxE and marginal G terms.
         meta: 'minimum' output plus additional fields for the main G and any GxCovariate terms.
               For robust runs, additional columns for the model-based summary statistics will be included.
-        full: 'meta' output plus additional fields needed for re-analyses of a subset of interactions
+        full: 'meta' output plus additional fields needed for re-analyses of a subset of interactions.
 	Default: minimum